-The Labour Law does not specifically address whistle-blowing by an employee.
-However, the Labour Law sets out various prohibited reasons for terminating an employee.
-One of the prohibited reasons is if the employee reports the employer to the authorities due to a criminal action committed by the employer.
-This reflects that employees who have knowledge of criminal acts of their employers (e.g., corruption or bribery) and have reported those criminal acts to the relevant government authority are protected from retaliation (in form of termination of employment) by their employer.
+The existing labour laws and regulations do not specifically address whistle-blowing by an employee.
+However, Law No. 13 of 2003 on Labour, as amended by Law No. 11 of 2020 on Job Creation, sets out various prohibited reasons for dismissing an employee.
+One of the prohibited reasons is if the employee reports a criminal action committed by the employer to the authorities.
+This reflects that employees who have knowledge of criminal acts of their employers (e.g., corruption or bribery) and have reported those criminal acts to the relevant government authority are protected from retaliation (in the form of termination of employment) by their employer.

 The implementation of whistle-blower protections arose following practices and scandals, including but not limited to corruption and fraud, involving companies with government institutions and government officials.
 Whistle-blowing has now become a trend, and one of the main goals of the government is to eradicate corruption in Indonesia.

 Under the Company Law, companies that manage or utilise natural resources or whose activities may have an impact on natural resources must fulfil all relevant corporate social and environmental responsibilities.
 A CSR plan must be included in a company's annual report to be approved by the board of commissioners or the general shareholders' meeting.
 Nevertheless, the Company Law is silent on the sanctions that will be imposed on a company if the board of commissioners or shareholders do not approve a CSR plan so that it cannot be conducted or implemented.

 The Investment Law (currently only applicable for private foreign investment companies and private local companies) provides sanctions for the failure to conduct CSR as follows:

 - the temporary suspension of business activities or capital investment facilities, or both; and

 - the revocation of business activities or capital investment facilities, or both.